vlasscontreras/php-trainer/README.md

 $personTwo = new Person('John', 'Doe');
 ```

-The name attributes are often shared across a system, because you might instantiate different `Person` objects and they have the same properties and might even have the same values, but are different objects.
+The name attributes are often shared across a system because you might instantiate different `Person` objects and they have the same properties and might even have the same values, but are different objects.

-Mutability (ability to change the internal state of an object) often opens the posibility to bypass any processes at the moment of setting the attribute of an object (like validation, events, etc.).
+Mutability (ability to change the internal state of an object) often opens the possibility to bypass any processes at the moment of setting the attribute of an object (like validation, events, etc.).

 **Mutable:**